1356 – The 1st Earl of Desmond dies; Kildare is his replacement as justiciar.

 1831 – Edmund Hogan, Jesuit and scholar, is born in Cork.

-1877 – Canon Patrick Murphy and the alcohol free 1916 Rising in Wexford.
-Canon Patrick Murphy is born in Whitehill, Kilmore, County Wexford.
-Murphy is a little know figure in Irish history, but he provided a truly fascinating oral account of the 1916 Rising in Enniscorthy in an interview in 1955.
+1877 – Birth of the leader of the alcohol free 1916 Rising, Canon Patrick Murphy, in Whitehill, Kilmore, Co Wexford.
+Murphy is a little known figure in Irish history, but he provided a truly fascinating oral account of the 1916 Rising in Enniscorthy in an interview in 1955.

 1923 – One Free State soldier and one Anti-Treaty fighter are killed in two separate skirmishes in Co Kerry.